 City walls – Take a stroll along the old city walls at Helpoort near the Maas river bank.
 There are more walls running west along the smaller river Jeker.

-De Hoge Brug – This modern bridge for pedestrians and cyclists also provides lovely views over the river Maas.
+De Hoge Brug – This modern bridge for pedestrians and cyclists also offers lovely views over the river Maas.